tourpran/tourpran.github.io/content/posts/1728449827421-expm1-35C3---Bug/-Optimizations-Analysis/index.md

 <!--more-->
 We'll break down how this edge case is misoptimized by V8's Turbofan compiler, explore the root cause of the issue, and demonstrate how this leads to unexpected behavior.

 For context, we’ll focus on the technical aspects surrounding the typer phase and its consequences for browser exploitation.
+PS: This is more or less my notes, So if there is any errors/false observations please bear with it and ping me on discord (tourpran).

 ## Background on Math.expm1
 The `Math.expm1(x)` function calculates `e^x - 1` with improved precision for small values of `x`.
 For example: